Tape Analysis

 LTO & 3592 tape analysis service - in detail

-This service analyses the tape's CM (cartridge memory), which is an RF chip within the tape, to test for problems recorded on the chip.
-This is a non-invasive analysis that cannot damage the tape or data stored on it, as it simply reads the RFID chip.
-This ensures that your valuable data is written to tapes that are of good quality.
-Tapes do degrade through use and environmental conditions, so isn’t it better to find out before you have a permanent read or write error?
-This way, you can identify and replace the failing tapes before they cause problems and potential data loss.
+This service analyses the tape's CM (cartridge memory), an RF chip within the tape, to test for problems recorded on it.
+This is a non-invasive analysis that does not damage the tape or the data stored on it, as it simply reads the RFID chip.
+This ensures that your valuable data is written to high-quality tapes.
+Tapes do degrade through use and conditions in the operational and storage environments, so isn’t it better to find out before you have a permanent read or write error?
+This way, you can identify and replace failing tapes before they cause problems or data loss.
 Additionally, it will help you determine if a particular drive is failing, especially if you have multiple drives.
 Ask us for a quote on this service for your LTO tapes as they come up for re-use!

 If your VHS tapes hold invaluable life memories and are experiencing issues, we can clean and restore them.
 Provided the VHS tape recorder/player heads are in good condition, this process will help restore the picture quality.